Chymamusique

 Collen Mmotla (born 4 June 1990) is a South African DJ and music producer.
-Born and raised Diphale, Burgersfort, Chyma started his musical career in early 2000's as a pianist prior becoming a DJ.
+Born and raised in Diphale, Burgersfort, Chyma started his musical career in early 2000's as a pianist prior to becoming a DJ.

 His third studio album Musique (2022), debuted number one in South Africa.

 Education

 After completed his matric in 2007, he attended University of Technology studying Analytical Chemistry.

 He also attended Boston College studied media and graduated in 2013.

 Career

 Chymamusique started his music career in 2000 as a gospel and jazz pianist.
 He later developed an interest in house music in 2005 and started producing it in 2006.
 He released his first online single in 2010.

 He founded and manages "Chymamusique Records" and is signed to the record labels House Afrika & Soul Candi.
 He was a Mofunk Records member from 2010 to 2013.

 In DJing, Chymamusique has played internationally, and shared stages with DJs and producers including Vinny Da Vinci, Ralf Gum, Brazo Wa Afrika, Glen Lewis, QB Smith, Charles Webster and Atjazz.

-In music producing, He has worked with Kaylow, DJ Fresh, Anané Vega, Monique Bingham, Brazo wa Afrika, Brian Temba, George Lesley and Ree Morris.
+In music-producing, he has worked with Kaylow, DJ Fresh, Anané Vega, Monique Bingham, Brazo wa Afrika, Brian Temba, George Lesley and Ree Morris.

 In early September 2021, he announced his third studio album via Instagram.
 Musique was released on September 30, 2021.
 The album features Afrotraction, Da Vynalist, DJ Tears PLK, Brian Temba, Rona Ray, and Buddynice.
 It peaked at number one on Local iTunes album charts.

+Chymamusiquewas and deep house musician DJ Poizen were involved in a car accident that occurred on 30 August 2025, resulting in death of DJ Poizen and severe injuries to Chymamusique.